Home

 5. Intercropping - plant plants next to one another that compliment each other physically and physiologically.

-6. The uses of beneficial insects - attract or purchase these insects for your garden.
+6. Beneficial insects - attract or purchase these insects for your garden.

 7. Handpicking insects -often just hand picking the insects off the plant is a great control.